SkobelevIgor/stackexchange-xml-converter/README.md

 # stackexchange-xml-converter

-CLI tool that allows you to convert [Stack Exchange data dumps](https://archive.org/download/stackexchange) from `XML` to `CSV` format, which is more suitable for importing to the different databases.
+CLI tool that allows you to convert [Stack Exchange data dumps](https://archive.org/download/stackexchange) from `XML` to `CSV` or `JSON` formats, which is more suitable for importing to the different databases.

 Table of contents
 =================